Benadryl: 6 things you should know

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Benadryl may be taken with or without food.

 - Take exactly as directed.
 Do not take more than is recommended.

 - Do not drive or operate machinery if Benadryl makes you drowsy or affects your judgment.
 Avoid alcohol.

-- When using for motion sickness, take Benadryl 30 minutes before exposure to motion.
-Take subsequent doses before meals or bedtime for the duration of the exposure.
+- When using for motion sickness, take Benadryl 30 minutes before any exposure to motion.
+Take subsequent doses before meals or at bedtime for the duration of the exposure.

-- Not recommended as a night-time sleep aid for children aged less than twelve.
+- Benadryl should not be used as a nighttime sleep aid in children aged less than twelve.